James Mitchell 1934 - 2020 - Obituary

 In addition to his parents, awaiting for him at the gates of heaven is his beloved brother, Richard.

-Left to cherish his memory is his beautiful bride of 35 years, Judy "Charli" Mitchell; Son, Adam Mitchell; Grandchild; Roman Scot
+Left to cherish his memory is his beautiful bride of 35 years, Judy "Charli" Mitchell; Son, Adam Mitchell; Grandchild; Roman Scott; Sisters-in-law, Jane Trimboli, Rebecca Gregory (William), Marie Sanders (Mike), and Linda Mitchell ; Brothers-in-law, Gene Chitty (Debbie), Donnie Woodcock, Wayne (Linda) Chitty.
+He is also survived by a host of nieces and nephews.

 The family respectfully asks in Lieu of flowers that donations be made to Heritage Memorial Funeral Home, 701 Carl Vinson Parkway, Warner Robins, Georgia 31093.